astrolabsoftware/fink-broker/docs/user_guide/infrastructure.md

 ## Database

+The most critical part in a context of big data is to capture as fast as possible the stream, and store information efficiently and reliably.
 We start with one Spark Structured Streaming job reading and decoding Avro events sent from telescopes, and writing them to partitioned Parquet tables in distributed file systems such as HDFS.
-The archiving part is crucial, and must respect a number of criteria:
+The archiving part is crucial, and must pass a number of stress tests:

 - The archiving must be done as quickly as possible.
 - The archiving must resist to bursts of alerts.